xiaobao520123/EnterpriseNavigator-Server/README.md

 ### Install models

-- By default, if you haven't put any model inside `models` directory, it will automatically download our trained ones from [huggingface](https://huggingface.co/).
+- By default, if you don't have models installed inside `models` folder, it will automatically download our trained models from [huggingface](https://huggingface.co/).
 - You can put your own models into `models` folder.
   - Put AdvancedEAST models into `models/AdvancedEAST`.
   - Put AttentionOCR models into `models/AttentionOCR`.